-Suone lives with her husband, Tim Cottrell in Seattle.
+Cotner lives with her husband, Tim Cottrell in Seattle.
 When she is not working, you might spot her on a sailboat, travelling to Europe as an amateur wine taster or enjoying the view out of her cabin on Hood Canal.

 Government Affairs Director

-As a respected thought leader and ally for legal and consumer protection advocacy programs throughout the U.S., Larry enlists WSAJ members who are among the region’s top law firms and attorneys to help shape WSAJ’s legislative priorities.
+As a respected thought leader and ally for legal and consumer protection advocacy programs throughout the U.S., Shannon enlists WSAJ members who are among the region’s top law firms and attorneys to help shape WSAJ’s legislative priorities.
 In 2005, he was recognized by Washington Law and Politics magazine as one of the top five lobbyists in the state.
 He has written numerous articles for consumer and political magazines addressing legal, political and consumer issues.

-Larry formerly served as WSAJ’s development director and public affairs director.
+Shannon formerly served as WSAJ’s development director and public affairs director.
 He spent six years working in the consumer protection division of the Washington State Attorney General's Office.
 He has served as special liaison to the Washington State Bar Association Board of Governors from 1994 to 1998.
 He is a board member of Washington Community Action Network, Washington CAN, the largest consumer organization in the state, and is also involved in numerous community groups.

 A native of the Seattle area, he graduated from the University of Washington with a degree in political science and history.
 He lives in Seattle with his wife Jan Simonds.
 They have three grown children.